tuomount/Open-Realms-of-Stars/README.md

 ## Compiling the Project

+Open Realm of Stars can be compiled with Maven.
+Install maven and then run command:
+``maven install``

+Runnable Jar file can then located from target directory.

-Git project contains Eclipse project which should automatically compile it.
+Git project also contains Eclipse project which should automatically compile it.
 All java files under src folder needs to be compiled.

 ## Running the game

+Game can be run from Jar file or running compiled class.
 Main method is in src/org.openRealmOfStars.game.Game class.
 Currently this is the only main class in project.